NarayanMahadevan/MakeTechEzResources/markdown/GK_EnterpriseArchPlan/GK_WhatIsBPM.md

 **Business Process Management (BPM)** is an approach that’s designed to produce better processes through the combination of technology and business expertise.
 Its well know that Better Processes create value for the enterprise through growth, improved performance, better productivity, higher staff effectiveness, and better customer service.

 In a dynamic business environment, organizations need to be agile to respond to changes.
 BPM provides that agility by giving you more direct control over your operational processes.
 Practices such as Six Sigma and Lean Six Sigma as well asthe work done in quality control are fully incorporated in BPM methodology.
 BPM leverages software and services to provide total visibility into the organization.
 BPM Lifecycle involves Discovery of Business Processes, Documentation of Business Processes, Automation of Business Process, and continuous improvement of business processes to increase efficiency and reduce costs.
-This artic

 <a name="why_bpm"/></a>
 # Why BPM - Achieves *PDF*